mjervis524/Fall2020-CEG3120/Projects/Project1-2.0/README.md

     * Basic git usage (how to add, commit, & push): **2 pts**
     * What causes a pull request (ie. main not up to date with local) and how to resolve: **2 pts**
     * How to create an issue & how to solve issues: **2 pts**

+## Submission
+* Upload to Pilot a zip file of your repository.
+Refer to recording on Collaborate if unsure.